A bit about me

 Qualifications:

-• Masters in Systemic Psychotherapy with Distinction.
+• Masters (MA) in Systemic Psychotherapy with Distinction.

 • Postgraduate Diploma in Systemic Approaches to working with individual, families and organisations

-• Postgraduate certificate in Child, adolescent and family mental wellbeing multidisciplinary practice
+• Postgraduate Certificate in Child, adolescent and family mental wellbeing multidisciplinary practice

 Ready to Begin Your Journey?